 Personally speaking, the editor space feels like it’s getting a bit cluttered and while it’s for a good reason, once I’ve gotten more accustomed to working with blocks in posts, I’ll appreciate a full screen editing layout.
 And an editing interface that doesn’t change too frequently.
 I can hope, can’t I?

 Want to learn more about Blocks?

 WordPress is holding WPBlockTalk an online event on April 2nd.
-Click that link to sign up directly on that page.

 Join us on April 2nd, 2020, learn to make the most of the block editor, and get inspired to build more engaging layouts — or your own custom blocks!